divar-ir/DarkRoom/README.md

 ]
 ```

-## sample
+## Sample

 We have provided one sample project in the repository.
 To use it clone the repo, Source files for these are in the `iOS-Example` directory in project navigator.
 Have fun!

 ## Usage

-The Main Component is ``DarkRoomCarousel`` which you can use and provide it with datasource to show images or play videos.
+The Main Component is ``DarkRoomCarouselViewController`` which you can use and provide it with datasource to show images or play videos.

-> Do not forget to create your own strategy of loading images by implementing ``DarkRoomImageLoader`` and passing it to ``DarkRoomCarousel`` initializer.
+> Do not forget to create your own strategy of loading images by implementing ``DarkRoomImageLoader`` and passing it to ``DarkRoomCarouselViewController`` initializer.

-> In case you are using CollectionView to open ``DarkRoomCarousel``, consider providing `initialIndex`, or the datasource will request for wrong data and casuses undefined behaviors.
+> In case you are using CollectionView to open ``DarkRoomCarouselViewController`` and the datasource is shared, consider providing `initialIndex`, or the datasource will request for wrong data and causes undefined behaviors.

 ```swift
 let carouselController = DarkRoomCarouselViewController(